Motion to Change Venue

 Moreover, the Court of Appeals for the Second Circuit, in citing Matter of Rahman held that “good cause is determined by balancing such factors as administrative convenience, the alien’s residence, the location of witnesses, evidence and counsel, expeditious treatment of the case, and the cost of transporting witnesses and evidence to a new location”.
 Lovell v.
 I.N.S., 52 F.3d 458, 460 (2d Cir.
 1995).

-Further, an Immigration Court has a duty to facilitate the testimony of witnesses.
+Further, an Immigration Court has a duty to change venue to facilitate the testimony of witnesses.

 In Monter v.
 Gonzales, 430 F.3d 546 (2d Cir.
 2005), the Court placed great weight on the location of the respondent’s witnesses to determine whether a motion for a change of venue should have been granted.
-In this case, the Court noted that the respondent, as well as his witnesses, were located significantly closer to New York City than Buffalo, New York, and that the failure of the Hon.
-Montante to facilitate the testimony of witnesses affected the overall fairness of the proceeding, and therefore was prejudicial.
+In this case, the Court noted that the respondent, as well as his witnesses, were located significantly closer to New York City than Buffalo, New York, and that the failure of the Court to change venue and facilitate the testimony of witnesses affected the overall fairness of the proceeding, and therefore was prejudicial.

 Again, in Ngassaki v.
-Holder, an unpublished decision of the U.S. Court of Appeals for the Second Circuit dated September 13, 2013, the Court once again overruled a deportation order of Judge Montante on the basis that he had arbitrarily denied a motion for a change of venue.
+Holder, an unpublished decision of the U.S. Court of Appeals for the Second Circuit dated September 13, 2013, the Court once again overruled a deportation order of the Buffalo Immigration Court on the basis that he had arbitrarily denied a motion for a change of venue.

 The key to succeed in a motion for a change of venue in certain immigration courts is to scrupulously apply the facts in your case to the law outlined above.

-If you have any question about motions for a change of venue, do not hesitate to contact me.
+If you have any question about motions to change venue, do not hesitate to contact me.